 Mark Denzer (Traditional Native Skills practitioner) led a paddle through the Cache River and taught about traditional Native American uses of plants, trees, animals and other resources of the area.
 He taught participants how to make plant cordage from local sources, friction fire from local native wood, gather wild edible plants and talked about how local Native Americans once lived from the land on the Cache river and told stories passed down to him from local Native people.

-The Farmers Almanac refered to July's full moon as the Full Thunder Moon.
-We paddled through the ancient wetlands of the Cache River at night and heard the call of the wild place.
-Mark Denzer shared his knowledge of beavers, bats and owls of the Cache River.
+Join us as we paddled through the ancient wetlands of the Cache River at night and hear the call of this ancient wild place.
+We will be paddling under the first full moon of the summer sometimes referred to as the Thunder Moon.
+The guides will share their knowledge of beavers, bats and owls of the Cache River.

 August 16 Green Corn Moon Paddle